theforeman/foreman-documentation/web/README.md

 ## Preparing the environment

-Install `hugo` utility.

-On a Fedora system:
+Install `hugo`, for example on a Fedora system:

 ```console
 # dnf install hugo